SYCOINFERNO/Android_TV_Fixes-/README.md

   *  FLauncher
   *  etc
 You can do a lot with the free version but you can always help the devs with taking the pro version for more personalization features.

+Most launchers have a way to change the home button to the new launcher.

+In sheild optimizer you have a way to disable the old launcher and set the new one as the default.
+Sometimes when you have updated the launcher the launcher might not get changed and causing the TV won't boot to any of the launchers so it might boot loop.

+This can be fixed by factory resetting the TV to fix the boot loop, you can look for ways to open the recovery options and factory reset it.

+## Remote Settings

+After changing the launcher